code4fukui/JPEG/README.md

 The encoding is based off a port of the JPEG encoder in [as3corelib](https://code.google.com/p/as3corelib/source/browse/trunk/src/com/adobe/images/JPGEncoder.as).

-The port to Javascript was done by by Andreas Ritter, www.bytestrom.eu, 11/2009.
+The port to JavaScript was done by by Andreas Ritter, www.bytestrom.eu, 11/2009.

 The Adobe License for the encoder is: